 Among endangered sites are Paleolithic excavations in the lower reaches of the Yana River in eastern Russia that show the life of ancient humans who settled the Arctic about 30,000 years ago.
-Ivory was found there with carved patterns that gave a glimpse of symbolic and ritual activities of early Siberians.
-Today, the Yana site is facing threat of destruction — part of it was already washed away as a result of erosion.
+Ivory was found there with carved patterns that gave a glimpse of early Siberians’ symbolic and ritual activities.
+Today, the Yana site is facing the threat of destruction — part of it was already washed away due to erosion.

 Even increased vegetation caused by a warmer climate threatens heritage sites.
 As boreal forests expand into the Arctic tundra, roots exploit the soil for water and nutrients — it could cause physical damage to organic archaeological material and disturb the archaeological stratigraphy, which is crucial to site interpretations.

 And there are problems in the continental U.S., too.
 Scientists announced in a 2017 study that almost 20,000 recorded archaeological sites along the coastline from Maryland to Louisiana are in danger of being destroyed by a sea-level rise of only 3 feet.